Master of Arts in Christian Counseling

 View the Degree Completion Plan.

+Two (2) Recommendation Forms – Download Recommendation Form.
+Recommenders should submit the completed forms directly to The Online Graduate School via email at firstname.lastname@example.org.
 Recommendations must be from a professional or academic source.
+One of the recommendation forms must be a pastoral recommendation.
 Forms from family members or friends will not be accepted.
 Recommendation forms must be sent directly from the recommenders to be considered valid.
+Applicants waive their right to view completed recommendation forms upon asking a reference to complete the form.

-Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
-All sections will be taken into consideration – Quantitative, Verbal, and Analytical Writing.
-Details may be obtained from the Educational Testing Services website.
-The HBU GRE code is 6282. *You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher.
+GRE Required – Take the Graduate Record Examination test (GRE).
+All portions are considered, including verbal, quantitative and analytical writing.
+Details on the test may be obtained from the Educational Testing Services website.
+The HBU GRE code is 6282.
+Submitted test scores may not be more than five (5) years old. **You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher.

 Houston Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, graduate and doctoral degrees.